 In conclusion with our immune system

-Out of all these 14 suggestions in keeping and staying healthy during sick-season, there is one that is super important: keep your fingers off your face.
+Out of all these 15 suggestions on how to stay healthy during the sick season, there is one that is super important: keep your fingers off your face.
 I know that sounds ‘toddler-ish’ but it really is the most important factor.
 Use common sense too.
 Drinking from someone else’s drink or using the same spoon for a taste is not a good idea.
 Neither is kissing a sick person.
-Use the brain to protect the body, and the body will then protect your happiness.
-Stay healthy, be mindful, and teach your family how to protect themselves.
+Use the brain to protect the body, and the body will then protect you.
+Stay healthy, be mindful, and teach your family how to stay healthy.

 By CT Copyright © 2020 Simplify Firefly All Rights Reserved.